WATDAHECKLOL-Softworks/Bloop-s-gift-to-site-19/README.md

 ---

-## This UI will not be updated or compensated for future patches.
+## This UI will not be updated or compensated for future patches, if a feature doesn't work, it's patched.
 ## Public complaint center: https://discord.gg/XKRbfaqdXz